Finder to the Node: ACCC cracks down on the word “unlimited” and Telstra gains market share

 Telstra's position is that it wants to defer until after the Australian holiday season, and that it's driven "by a concern to minimise the potentially disruptive impacts of disconnections activity on affected end-users and move the required activity to a time when it can be sensibly managed" according to its regulatory filing.

-Rival ISP Aussie Broadband isn't having a bar of it, asking the ACCC to reject Telstra's proposal on the grounds that it's had sufficient time to prepare.
+Rival internet provider Aussie Broadband isn't having a bar of it, asking the ACCC to reject Telstra's proposal on the grounds that it's had sufficient time to prepare.

 Phillip Britt, Aussie Broadband’s MD told IT News that it was "a bad idea".

-90% of NBN connections are with just 4 ISPs
+90% of NBN connections are with just 4 internet providers

 One of the key ideas behind the NBN, beyond spreading high speed Internet access across our fair brown land, was that it would serve to shake up the at-the-time effective Telstra monopoly on broadband services.
 Challenger brands pre-NBN did have some infrastructure to utilise, but by and large, the odds were that you connected to a Telstra ADSL exchange at some point.